vmware-archive/hillview/README.md

 $ export JAVA_HOME="<path-to-jdk-folder>"
 ```

+(For MacOS you do not need to set up JAVA_HOME.)

 ## Installing other software needed

 The following shell script will install the other required dependencies
 for building and testing.

-On MacOS you first need to install (https://brew.sh/)[Homebrew].
+On MacOS you first need to install [Homebrew](https://brew.sh/).
 One way to do that is to run
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```